Amit0617/ethRPCtoREST/README.md

-This Project is part of Ethereum Protocol Fellowship and following proposal can be found [there](https://github.com/eth-protocol-fellows/cohort-four/blob/master/projects/REST-wrapper.md).

 ### API SPEC

 `openapi.yaml` consists of OPEN API specification for the REST API.
 It can also be found at https://app.swaggerhub.com/apis-docs/AMITMISHRA0617/EthereumAPIs/1.0.0#